pawanmsr/pawanmsr.github.io/_posts/2025-12-04-games-and-markets.markdown

 - Options, Futures and Other Derivatives.
 Hull, J C. Basu, S.
 - Game Theory and Mechanism Design.
 Narahari, Y.

-Many other books and blogs such as 2018 CFA Curriculum Level 1 Volume 1, Learn You a Haskell Great Good, et cetera.
+Many other books and blogs such as 2018 CFA Curriculum Level 1 Volumes 1-3, Learn You a Haskell Great Good, et cetera.